What we are looking for in an applicant

-Due to ongoing challenges surrounding access to testing, we are extending the temporary suspension of our testing requirement for the 2022-23 application cycle (for Fall 2023 enrollment).
+We are extending the temporary suspension of our testing requirement through the 2025-26 application cycle (for Fall 2023, 2024, 2025 and 2026 enrollment).
 Please read more about application-related changes in our Frequently Asked Questions.

 All applicants to Olin may submit test scores from either the SAT or the ACT.
 We do not have any minimum score requirements for admission to Olin.
 We will consider your test scores together with the other pieces of your application to understand your potential for academic success at Olin.
 So try your best, but know that your test scores will neither make nor break your application on their own.

 To view the middle 50% ranges of test scores for the most recent first-year students at Olin, please refer to the most recent Class Profile.